DutchMaker/TTL-computer/Documentation/Modules/Controller.md

 ## Module subsystems:

+### Power-up

+When the module is powered up, all the reset lines on the 8-bit registers (74273) are pulled low (active) in order to reset the registers.
+At the same time a 4 bit counter (74161) starts counting and when it reached `0010` the register reset lines are pulled up so the registers are enabled and the rest of the module's subsystems are enabled.

+This prevents the control lines from outputting random states during power-up.

+All control lines have pull-up/down resistors connected to them.
+They determine the default state of each of the control lines.
+They are set up in such way that all the modules that load data from the bus (Registers, Program Counter, MAR, etc.) have their `load` line enabled so they are loading empty data (the data bus is pulled low) during power-up.

 ### T-state counter
 State machine that keeps track of instruction T-states.
 Instructions can have a maximum of 16 T-states so we use a 4 bit binary counter (74161).